 We constantly review our provision to ensure we are meeting all our pupils’ individual needs.

-Resources including staffing are allocated according to the principle of equality of opportunity taking into account the individual needs of each child as identified in their SEN statement or EHC Plan, banding documentation and the schools provision mapping.
+Resources including staffing are allocated according to the principle of equality of opportunity taking into account the individual needs of each child as identified in their EHC Plan, banding documentation and the schools provision mapping.

 Where a learner’s EHCP indicates the need for additional resources to those specialist resources we provide for all our learners or where need is identified following a formal assessment and review, resources will be allocated as soon as possible.